 Some extra features aren't very important, but they can make your life easier.

 More than half of the units we tested have a thermometer that lets you check the temperature in your baby's room at a glance.
 Some monitors include nightlights to help comfort your baby.
 You can also play a handful of recorded lullabies on many of the monitors we tested.

 Getting Extra Cameras

-With some monitors, you can add more cameras and view them all using the handheld screen or mobile app.
-This is helpful if you want to keep an eye on your child as they play.
+With some monitors, you can add more cameras and view them using the handheld screen or mobile app.
 The number of cameras you need depends on why you want them, since one camera, when placed correctly, is sufficient for watching your baby as they sleep.

 Recording Videos & Images

-Many video baby monitors, such as the Motorola Connect and Snug Monitor, let you take snapshots or videos of your baby and save them to a storage device.
-However, security cameras, which have HD video quality and recording options, are a better option for saving these precious moments.
+Many video baby monitors let you take pictures or record videos of your baby and save them to a storage device.
+However, security cameras, which have HD video quality and recording options, are a better for saving these precious moments.